VarSome Clinical accepts VCF files containing only CNVs or a mix of CNVs and other SVs. The VCFs may contain the following types of variants:

 - The files should contain the variants found in a real human sample.
 We expect a maximum of around 4 or 5 million variants in a sample.

-Required format for CNVs annotation
+Required format for SVs annotation

 - Are compliant with the VCF standard.